jszmajda/therubyhangout/source/_posts/2013-06-18-ember-and-dockyard-gems.markdown

 * [PartyFoul] - Alternative to airbrake that allows you to use github to track your errors.
 * [ContextValidations] - Context validations for rails.

-Brian gave an excellent talk on the history of [Ember.js], the benefits of using it and how it is being used.
-For those looking at using it, it was pointed out that [Discourse] is the current post child for Ember with benefit of the Discourse people discussing their Ember thoughts on their [blog].
-Brian also provided some excellent resources for learning Ember such as [Ember guides] and the [EmberCasts] and [Ember101] screencasts for video learning.
+Brian also gave an excellent talk on the history of [Ember.js], the benefits of using it and how it is being used.
+For those considering using it, it was pointed out that [Discourse] is the current post child for Ember.
+Brian also provided some excellent resources for learning Ember such as the [Ember guides] as well as the [EmberCasts] and [Ember101] screencasts for video learning.
 This only scratches the surface of the talk, everything from forms to json to hateos was discussed with a great quote from Yehuda thrown in there too.
 It is definitely worth watching.

 Next month we have [Aaron Patterson] who is on both the Ruby and Rails core team and sure to amaze us.